Karuna House: One Project, Three Certifications

 So, there are no real conflicts yet among the three certification systems, but the team acknowledges there’s still plenty of time and opportunity for that, as well as more workaround challenges.

-The three-bedroom home will have 3,261 square feet of interior space.
+The three-bedroom home will have 3,261 square feet of interior space and is expected to cost about $2 million.
 It will incorporate three foundation strategies: slab on grade, platform framing (decking above a slab), and a full basement.
 Expanded polystyrene under each foundation element will bring the foundation R-value to 56.
 The R-48 exterior walls will have 2x6 studs filled with cellulose and 6 in. of exterior polyisocyanurate foam.
 Similarly, the roof’s 16-inch-deep I-joist rafters will be filled with cellulose, and 8 inches of EPS will cover the roof sheathing, bringing the R-value of the roof assembly to 92.

 - Holst Architecture (images 1 and 2); Aaron Bergeson, Shelley Martin, and Scott Gunter (images 3, 4, and 5)